 where /tmp is the temporary directory in the global zone.

-4. Specify that the zone1.config file should be used when re-creating the zone by typing:
+- 4. Specify that the zone1.config file should be used when re-creating the zone by typing: - zonecfg -z zonel -f zonel.config

 '''

+Install the zone by typing:

-zonecfg -z zone1 -f zone1.config
+zoneadm -z zone1 install

 '''